On an extremal problem for locally sparse multigraphs: Introduction

 \subsection{Proof ideas and organisation of the paper}

 The proof of Theorem~\ref{theorem: d=1 asymptotic} proceeds by induction on $r$, and by structural and optimisation arguments.
 The base case $r=2$ was proved in~\cite[Theorem 3.5]{DayFalgasRavryTreglown20+}, using somewhat different arguments.
-For the inductive step, a simple vertex-removal argument shows it is sufficient to find in any $G\in \mathcal{F}\left(n, 2r+2, \Sigma_{r+1,1}(a,2r+2)\right)$ a vertex with low product-degree (see Proposition~\ref{prop: degree removal}).
+For the inductive step, a simple vertex-removal argument shows it is sufficient to establish that for all $n$ sufficiently large, every $G\in \mathcal{F}\left(n, 2r+2, \Sigma_{r+1,1}(a,2r+2)\right)$ must contain a vertex with low product-degree.
+Further, one can show that one can restrict one's attention to those multigraphs $G$ belonging to a certain subset of the family $\mathcal{F}\left(n, 2r+2, \Sigma_{r+1,1}(a,2r+2)\right)$ with helpful properties (see Proposition~\ref{prop: degree removal final form}).

 A key observation is then that in a product-extremal multigraph from $\mathcal{T}_{r+1,1}(a,n)$ there are two kinds of vertices: those from $V_i$, $i\in [r]$, sending edges of multiplicity $a+1$ to a set of vertices inducing a copy of a product-extremal multigraph from $\mathcal{T}_{r,1}\left(a,\left(\frac{r-1+x_{\star}(r+1,1)}{r}\right)n\right)$, and those from $V_0$, sending edges of multiplicity $a+1$ to a set of vertices inducing a copy of a product-extremal multigraph from $\mathcal{T}_{r,0}\left(a,\left(1-x_{\star}(r+1,1)\right)n\right)$.